 The form of such notice is at the discretion of the school or program.
 Notification methods might include a notice posted in a visible location, an announcement in a regular newsletter for constituents, an advertisement in the campus newspaper, a notice published on the website, e-mail listservs, or in the mail or other means of communication.

 All third-party comments should be sent directly to CEPH.
-Provide the e-mail address for the team coordinator assigned to your visit, and provide CEPH’s mailing address as well.
+Provide the e-mail address [email protected] and provide CEPH’s mailing address as well.

-The notice must 1) notify the public that a CEPH accreditation review is scheduled, 2) indicate that CEPH is accepting written comments until 30 days before the site visit, 3) include CEPH’s mailing address and the e-mail address of your team coordinator and 4) provide the specific deadline for submitting written comments.
+The notice must 1) notify the public that a CEPH accreditation review is scheduled, 2) indicate that CEPH is accepting written comments until 30 days before the site visit, 3) include CEPH’s mailing address and the e-mail address [email protected] and 4) provide the specific deadline for submitting written comments.